 Second, reducing inequality should not be an end-objective by itself.
 Inter-regional inequality in China has risen partly as a result of an uneven distribution of effective openness across different regions.
 However, all regions have grown relatively fast.
 Widening inter-regional inequality largely reflects a faster increase in the standard of living in more open areas, which has not occurred at the expense of other people in the country.
 Any policy that slows the growth of more open areas without raising the growth of the less open areas cannot be a good policy, even if it improves equality.
-The challenge is to find ways to raise the effective openness of the overall gains from openness more evenly across the country.
+The challenge is to find ways to raise the effective openness of the currently less open areas, and/or to find fair and least-distorting ways to distribute some of the overall gains from openness more evenly across the country.